xddemir/Pycraft/README.md

 New releases will be introduced regularly, it is likely that there will be some form of error or bug, therefore unless you intend to use this project for development and feedback purposes (Thank you all!) we recomend you use the latest stable release; below is how to identify the stable releases.

 ### Version naming
 Our individual versions is labeled individually following the format below: eg: 21p1003-21a This is (Date), (First letter of name of game), (Big release ID), (Month), (-), (Year), (Alpha/Beta) Any Unstable releases will also have in addition to the following format, a release code at the end, starting from 01, these indicate how many new revisioons there have been before the last large update.
+When a new version is 'released' this means it is stable and should be operable to a degree, they follow a basic Semantic versioning scheme the first number is the number of full releases, the second number is the number of smaller releases followed by any bug fix versions marked with a lowercase 'b'.

  ## Final Notices